Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Experimental Evaluation

 \textbf{Effect of different backbones}: To observe the effect of different backbone sizes and architectures on the final result, we provide results for four popular backbone choices on the KITTI benchmark in Table~\ref{table:kitti}.
 We refer to these variants as RN50\_GPP10k, RN101\_GPP10k, VGG16\_GPP10k and VGG19\_GPP10k, each named after the corresponding backbone architecture used.
-The FPN for the two VGG architectures~\cite{simonyan2014very} are constructed using the features from the maxpooling layers $P_3$, $P_4$, and $P_5$ that follow the convolutional blocks $C_3$, $C_4$, and $C_5$ respectively.
+The FPN for the RN101 (ResNet101) backbone~\cite{he2016deep} is constructed using the convolutional features $C_3$, $C_4$ and $C_5$, and the FPN for the two VGG architectures~\cite{simonyan2014very} are constructed using the features from the maxpooling layers $P_3$, $P_4$, and $P_5$ that follow the convolutional blocks $C_3$, $C_4$, and $C_5$ respectively.
 Surprisingly, the smaller VGG backbones yield better results, especially for orientation-related metrics.
 The larger VGG19 backbone even results in superior AP across the board, and is therefore our best performing model.
 The RN101 backbone leads to a meager improvement in comparison to the smaller RN50 backbone, implying that adding more layers does not necessarily justify the return.
 We believe that the superior performance of the VGG variants is most likely explained by their use of smaller convolutional kernels, which preserves smaller details, resulting in better keypoint predictions.
+Consequently, better keypoint predictions result in better orientation estimates, and hence better orientation scores.\\

-In addition to the backbones listed above, we also train a significantly smaller network by halving the number of channels per layer in each subnet, and per pyramid level.
-Using a ResNet50 backbone and a database of $1$k ground planes, this RN50\_FAST network runs at 20 fps with only a small drop in overall performance (see Table~\ref{table:kitti}).
+In addition to the backbones listed above, we also train a significantly smaller networks by halving the number of channels per layer in each subnet, and per pyramid level.
+Using a ResNet50 backbone and a database of $1$k ground planes, the RN50\_FAST network runs at 20 fps with only a small drop in overall performance (see Table~\ref{table:kitti}).
+VGG19\_FAST is constructed in the same manner as our RN50\_FAST variant, with the only difference being the backbone architecture.
+Similar to our full size models, the VGG19\_FAST variant outperforms the RN50\_FAST variant while incurring a small overhead.
+More importantly, this smaller model is on par or comparable in performance to full size variants RN50\_GPP10k and RN101\_GPP10k, while being considerably smaller and faster.
+These experiments further indicate the advantage of VGG backbones over ResNet backbones for the task at hand.

+\textbf{Qualitative results on KITTI test set}: In addition to the quantitative results presented, we also show some qualitative results of our method on the KITTI test set in Figures~\ref{fig:kitti1}, \ref{fig:kitti2}, and \ref{fig:kitti3}.
+All figures contain both the bird's eye view of all predicted boxes, and their corresponding projections into the image.